davt49/collectivetest/README.md

 Extra (width: 480px)

 ## Usage
-1. Fork this repo ^
+1. Fork this repo and create a local clone of the fork

-2. Github-guide if you need:
+2. Github-guide if needed:
 https://docs.github.com/en/github/getting-started-with-github/quickstart/fork-a-repo

 3. Open in a code editor